Fundraiser barbecue for Clyde family mourning the loss of their daughter

-CLYDE, TX.
-(KTAB/KRBC)- On Saturday, Clyde community members came together to support the family of Isabella Baird, an 11-year-old girl killed in a house fire earlier this week.
-In an effort to raise money to help the Baird family pay for Isabella’s funeral and other expenses, Cylde’s One Stop held a barbecue and a silent auction.
+CLYDE, Texas (KTAB/KRBC)- On Saturday, Clyde community members came together to support the family of Isabella Baird, an 11-year-old girl killed in a house fire earlier this week.
+In an effort to raise money to help the Baird family pay for Isabella’s funeral and other expenses, Cylde’s One-Stop held a barbecue and a silent auction.

 “As a mother of three and another one on the way, I could not even imagine losing one of my children.
 It is a tragedy.
 It is one of the saddest, hardest things, and I couldn’t even imagine what the parents are going through,” said Tracy Wood.